DurgaAmirtha/powerbi-projects/README.md

 # powerbi-projects
-A collection of Power BI dashboard screenshots built using real-world data for job market and financial analysis.
+This repository showcases screenshot previews of Power BI dashboards created as part of my learning and portfolio development.
+The visuals cover insights on the tech job market and financial indicators such as stock performance, GDP growth, and trading volumes.
+These dashboards were built using cleaned and organized data in Microsoft Excel and designed to communicate trends clearly using Power BI.